- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 Box 25 Interest on bank and other loans

-- Cost of financing the equipment purchase, e.g. hire purchase interest for a loan for scanner.
+- Cost of financing the equipment purchase, e.g. hire purchase interest for a loan for a scanner.

 - Bank charges or credit card charges, where it can be shown they are business-related.
-It is easiest to prove if the associate has a separate bank CC account or
+It is easiest to prove if the associate has a separate bank CC account; otherwise, the costs need to be apportioned between personal and dental expenditures

 Box 26 Accountancy, legal and other professional fees